ToxicOmegaMusic/ToxicTF2/EXTRA SCRIPTS (README 2).txt

 There are a few extra scripts I added in for your pleasure.
 You can run them at any time from the console by typing "exec 'script name'", EX: "exec disable_shadows".
-Also the game SHOULD keep these settings saved even after restarting....
-I hope.
+Also the game WILL sadly reset ragdolls and shadows to being disabled after restarting the game unless you change it in the "autoexec.cfg".

 Scripts:
 fix - Runs all the commands that solve common issues in the game (invisible players, looping sound, etc).